Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 ### Entity-driven code-gen

-The entity-driven gen-many code generation is enabled by an **Entity** configuraion file that is responsible for defining the characteristics for an [Entity](../../docs/Entity-Entity-Config.md), its [Properties](../../docs/Entity-Property-Config.md), [Constants](../../docs/Entity-Const-Config.md) and [Operations](../../docs/Entity-Operation-Config.md) (and underlying [Parameters](../../docs/Entity-Parameter-Config.md)).
-The entity definitions are wrapped by a root [CodeGeneration](../../docs/Entity-CodeGeneration-Config.md) object.

-The hierarcy is as follows:
+The entity-driven gen-many code generation is enabled by an **Entity** configuration file that is responsible for defining the characteristics used by the code-gen tooling.
+The hierarchy is as follows:

 ```
 └── CodeGeneration